Although it can seem intimidating and overwhelming, these helpful tips and tricks will make concealed carry a snap!

 As for self-defense bullets, two great options are Hornady Critical Defense and Sig Sauer Elite Performance.
 It's important to choose the right ammunition because regardless of the caliber or brand of weapon you carry, the bullet alone is responsible for stopping an attacker.

 This is a lot of information to digest but if you take it step by step, you'll get there.
 Just remember: this is a marathon, not a sprint.
-You've taken the first steps into the fray so don't stop now, you're well on your way!
+Gun ownership, for both men and women, is the first step into the fray so don't stop now, you're well on your way!
+You've passed your background check, now get cracking on ensuring you're the most responsible concealed carrier you can be.

-Jenn Jacques is a fierce defender of the Second Amendment, concealed carry advocate, fishing enthusiast, avid hiker, hunter, and an all-around great gal with a gun.
+Jenn Jacques is a fierce 2A defender, concealed carry advocate, fishing enthusiast, avid hiker, hunter, and an all-around great gal with a gun.
 As a former Private Detective, Jenn put those skills to good use, fighting for gun rights in her home state of Wisconsin before becoming the first female editor of a 2A/Gun News site and moving on to become a publication writer, popular multi-media guest, and respected news expert.